 - (A) Appeals.
 Appeals of any final decision of a decision maker under this Code shall be only in accordance with Chapter 2, Article II, Division 3 of the City Code, unless otherwise provided in this Article. - (B) Alternate Review.
 Despite the foregoing, if the City is the applicant for a development project, there shall be no appeal of any final decision regarding such development project to the City Council.
 In substitution of an appeal of a development project for which the City is the applicant, the City Council may, by majority vote, as an exercise of its legislative power and in its sole discretion, overturn or modify any final decision regarding such project, by ordinance of the City Council.
 Any Councilmember may request that the City Council initiate this exercise of legislative power but only if such request is made in writing to the City Clerk within fourteen (14) days of the date of the final decision of the Planning and Zoning Commission.
-City Council shall conduct a hearing prior to the adoption of the ordinance in order to hear public testimony and receive and consider any other public input received by the City Council (whether at or before the hearing) and shall conduct its hearing in the manner customarily employed by the Council for the consideration of legislative discretion, consider factors in addition to or in substitution of the standards of this Land Use Code. - (C) Appeal of Minor Amendment, Changes of Use, and Basic Development Review Decisions by the Director.
+City Council shall conduct a hearing prior to the adoption of the ordinance in order to hear public testimony and receive and consider any other public input received by the City Council for the consideration of legislative matters.
+When evaluating City projects under alternate review, the City Council may, in its legislative discretion, consider factors in addition to or in substitution of the standards of this Land Use Code. - (C) Appeal of Minor Amendment, Changes of Use, and Basic Development Review Decisions by the Director.
 The Director's final decision on a minor amendment or change of use application pursuant to Section 6.3.10(A) or basic development review application pursuant to Division 6.4 may be appealed to the Planning and Zoning Commission as follows: - (1) Parties Eligible to File Appeal.
 The following parties are eligible to appeal the Director's final decision on a minor amendment, change of use, or basic development review application: - (a) the applicant that submitted the application subject to the Director's final decision; - (b) any party holding an ownership or possessory interest in the real or personal property that was the subject of the final decision; - (c) any person to whom or organization to which the City mailed notice of the final decision;